 In December 1986, when I came to Melbourne to take up a short-term job with the ABC, I moved into a rented house in the beachside suburb of St Kilda.
 I met my housemates for the first time when I walked tentatively up the front path, bicycle and backpack in tow.
 It was Carolyn who greeted me at the door.
 With a beaming smile, she insisted we immediately go out for breakfast on nearby Fitzroy Street.
 We’ve been friends ever since.

 There were seven of us in that neglected Federation-era terrace, four adults and three children, including Carolyn’s two preschool-aged boys.
 It was chaotic and highly sociable and I loved the place — which I’d assumed would be a temporary home — from day one.
 When my ABC job became permanent, I gladly stayed on.
-I had the front bedroom on the second floor, which was meant to afford me, as the only non-parent, a bit of extra distance from the trio of exuberant children.
-But I didn’t always get to sleep in.
-I might be woken, for example, by joyous early-morning shouts and giggles, as the kids used a cot mattress to turn the steep staircase outside my bedroom door into a slide.
+I had the front bedroom on the second floor, which was meant to give me, as the only non-parent, a bit of extra distance from the trio of exuberant children.
 We shopped in bulk at South Melbourne market and endeavoured to grow veggies in the backyard.
 There was always someone cooking or eating in the kitchen and the overflowing compost bin invariably needed emptying.

 By 1990, I had been living in shared rental houses for more than a decade.
 At times, I imagined — naively, idealistically — that this would be how I would always live.
 I still got on well with Carolyn and her boys, but I had a full-on job and hankered for more orderly surroundings.
 After four years at the ABC I had some savings, which my mother had just topped up with ten thousand dollars, generously sharing part of her retirement package with her four children.
 Julie already owned a house with a friend — she had supplemented her modest wages by making junk jewellery to sell at weekend markets in order to scratch together her original deposit (at a time when banks often demanded that women have a man to act as guarantor on their loan application) — and she understood the real estate market.